os008/KeepUp/README.md

 KeepUp v2.03.0070
 =================

-A program which combines the storage of multiple CSPs into a single seamless view.
+A program which combines the storage of multiple CSPs into a single seamless view, and includes a backup feature.

 ### Features: